JohnHiro84/BeachShop/README.md

 I tried to minimize database calls until they were absolutely necessary.
 Instead of fetching a particular product's information and doing another fetch for it's reviews I used jBuilder to pull down the reviews in the single product fetch.

-The other components that use the product information will also only fetch all the products if they are not found in the store  making for a faster website experience.
+Other components that use the product information will also only fetch all the products if they are not found in the store  making for a faster website experience.

 ## Future Directions